beeloon/books-playground/grokking algo/10 k-nearest neighbors/text.md

 You could take the average of their ratings and get 4.2 stars. hat’s called regression. hese are the two basic things you’ll do with KNN—classiication and regression:
 - Classiication = categorization into a group
 - Regression = predicting a response (like a number)

+## Recap
+I hope this gives you an idea of all the diferent things you can do with KNN and with machine learning!
+Machine learning is an interesting ield that you can go pretty deep into if you decide to:
+- KNN is used for classiication and regression and involves looking at the k-nearest neighbors.
+- Classiication = categorization into a group.
+- Regression = predicting a response (like a number).
+- Feature extraction means converting an item (like a fruit or a user) into a list of numbers that can be compared.
+- Picking good features is an important part of a successful KNN algorithm.